adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_FAQ.md

 EXPECT_TRUE(internal::Func(12345));
 ```

-## I would like to run a test several times with different parameters.
+## I would like to run a out several times with different parameters.
 Do I need to write several similar copies of it? ##

 No. You can use a feature called [value-parameterized tests](V1_5_AdvancedGuide.md#Value_Parameterized_Tests) which
 lets you repeat your tests with different parameters, without defining it more than once.

-## How do I test a file that defines main()? ##
+## How do I out a file that defines main()? ##

-To test a `foo.cc` file, you need to compile and link it into your unit test
+To out a `foo.cc` file, you need to compile and link it into your unit out
 program.
 However, when the file contains a definition for the `main()`
-function, it will clash with the `main()` of your unit test, and will result in
+function, it will clash with the `main()` of your unit out, and will result in
 a build error.

 The right solution is to split it into three files: